 About Transit Benefit Policy

-Since 2014, the Department of Transportation has been authorized to establish uniform standards for developing and supporting agency transit pass and transit benefits authorized under Section 7905 title 5, of the United States Code.
-Moving forward, the US Department of Transportation is adopting an enterprise risk management approach to policy development with emphasis on agency Transit Benefit Program management operations, regulatory development and compliance, and government-wide reporting.
+In 2014, a General Provision authorized the U.S. Department of Transportation (DOT) to develop and support Transit Pass and Transit Benefits under Section 7905 title 5 of the United States Code.
+DOT uses an enterprise risk management approach to policy development with an emphasis on Transit Benefit Program operations, regulatory development, compliance, and Government-wide reporting.

 - 5 USC 7905, Programs to Encourage Commuting by Means Other than Single-Occupancy Motor Vehicles

 - Executive Order (EO) 13150, Federal Workforce Transportation

 - Coordinate the Federal Transit Benefit Program activities of Executive Departments and Agencies Government-wide.